Jürgen Ligi

 Jürgen Ligi (born 16 July 1959) is an Estonian politician, former Minister of Foreign Affairs, and a member and the vice-chairman of the liberal Reform Party.
 He was Minister of Education and Research in Taavi Rõivas' cabinet from 9 April 2015 to 12 September 2016.
 Previously, Ligi has served as the Minister of Defence from 2005 to 2007 and as the Minister of Finance from 2009 to 2014.

 Early life

 After graduating from Tartu Second Gymnasium in 1977, he studied geography and foreign economics at the University of Tartu.
 He also graduated from the Estonian Business School.
-Ligi has been the Head of Kuressaare Branch of the EVEA Pank, the Economic Advisor and Business Consultant to Kaarma Parish Rural Municipality Government, the Head of the Kuressaare Regional Office of the Estonian Chamber of Commerce and Industry, the Chief Specialist of Saaremaa Agro-industrial Association, and the Economist of the Planning Institute of the National Planning Committee.
+Ligi has been the Head of the Kuressaare Branch of the EVEA Pank, the Economic Advisor and Business Consultant to the Kaarma Parish Rural Municipality Government, the Head of the Kuressaare Regional Office of the Estonian Chamber of Commerce and Industry, the Chief Specialist of the Saaremaa Agro-industrial Association, and the Economist of the Planning Institute of the National Planning Committee.